Saious119/pycritic-api/README.md

 start up the api with ```python main.py```

+The app is also hosted with vercel at https://pycritic-api.vercel.app

 make requests with your app or api tester (I use Insomnia) and hit an endpoint!

 options are: